panama b&b accommodation FREQUENTLY ASQUED QUESTIONS

 Is there any anti-Americanism?

-To the contrary- Panamanians are some of the most pro-American peoples anywhere.
-They are proud and relieved to finally have complete sovereignty over their country but absolutely are delighted to see Americans back as tourists and investors.
+On the contrary - Panamanians are some of the most pro-American people.
+They are proud and relieved to finally have complete sovereignty over their country but are absolutely delighted to see Americans back as tourists, investors or living full time (which is a trend!).
 Due to their long historical association with the United States, Panamanians understand and appreciate Americans as few other peoples.

 How to get to Panama City?

-There is a new company who has just opened: www.spiritair.com which sells tickets at low cost...the lucky cities where it will be departing from are: New York, Fort Lauderdale & Atlanta (but check their web site as they might be adding new routes!)
+Low cost with: www.spiritair.com departing from: New York, Fort Lauderdale & Atlanta (but check their web site as they might be adding new routes!)

-There are direct flights to Panama from 7 US cities: New York (www.copaair.com), Newark (www.continental.com), Miami (www.aa.com and Copa), Los Angeles (Copa), Houston (Continental), Atlanta (www.delta.com) and Orlando (Copa).
+There are direct flights to Panama from 7 US cities: New York (www.copaair.com), Newark (www.continental.com), Miami (www.aa.com and www.copaair.com ), Los Angeles (Copa), Houston (Continental), Atlanta (www.delta.com) and Orlando (Copa).
 Copa, a partner with Continental Airlines is Panama's international airline company.
 Duration of flight from US cities range 3-5 hours.

 How do we get around in the city?

-Getting around in the city is easy…just grab a taxiJ The cost is US$1.50 per ride for one person US$2 for 2.
+Getting around in the city is easy…just grab a taxiJ The cost is between US$2 and US$7 within the city, depending on distance and the number of passengers.

 What sort of souvenirs and gifts can I find?

 Panama has the greatest variety of indigenous-made souvenirs of any country outside Mexico.
-Panamanians have an innate sense of beauty that shows in their handicrafts.
+Panamanians have an innate sense of beauty that shows in their handcrafts.
 “Molas”, intricate hand-sewn tapestries of the Kuna Indians are the most popular souvenirs- you can buy little girls dresses, women’s clothes and handbags decorated with Molas.
-Native jewelry, Panama hats, fine woven baskets from the rainforest palms and natural dyes, tropical wood carvings and pre-Colombian and Spanish Colonial style jewelry are some of the other most popular items.
+Native jewelry, Panama hats (which are not made localy...for the little info!), fine woven baskets & masks from the rainforest palms and natural dyes, tropical wood carvings and pre-Colombian and Spanish Colonial style jewelry are some of the other most popular items.

 How much does a meal cost?